Chart Color Schemes

 Development

-In this financial year, $10.5 million in commercial development approvals have been recorded, showing balanced commercial development activity compared to Greater Adelaide.
-Maylands has seen substantially reduced construction (55.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings due to constrained new construction.
-This is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-New development consists of 60.0% standalone homes and 40.0% townhouses or apartments, with a growing mix providing options across different price points.
-With around 626 people per dwelling approval, Maylands reflects a highly mature market.
+In FY-26, commercial development approvals totalling $10.5 million have been recorded, indicating balanced commercial development activity in Maylands compared to Greater Adelaide.
+The area shows substantially reduced construction activity, with 50.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
+This is also under the national average, suggesting Maylands' established nature and potential planning limitations.
+New development consists of 60.0% standalone homes and 40.0% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.
+With around 629 people per dwelling approval, Maylands reflects a highly mature market.

 Frequently Asked Questions - Development